Linaro/lava/doc/v2/connections.rst

 ``boot`` action) , and will keep this connection open right until the end of the test job.

-In earler versions of LAVA, only a single connection command could be used:
+In earlier versions of LAVA, only a single connection command could be used:

 .. code-block:: jinja